 Before you get into the nitty-gritty, it’s important to pick up the bigger pieces of trash and dispose of them.

-Pick up any junk which has been left behind by the renovators.
+Pick up any junk that has been left behind or you can even arrange for an open top dumpster rental to collect any junk left behind by the renovators.
 This could include paper, tape, or plastic packaging.
 Also, remember to clear the room of any tools used.

 Cleaning up all the bigger items first will help you properly focus on cleaning the dust later without any distractions.